 The first major difference is Disney Very Merriest After Hours has a much lower capacity than Mickey’s Very Merry Christmas Party.
 This means average wait times are much lower at After Hours than Christmas parties over the last few years.

 Now during After Hours Events grab items like soft drinks, bottled water, popcorn, and Mickey ice cream bars at carts stationed throughout Magic Kingdom.
+Four locations also have complimentary snickerdoodle cookies and hot cocoa during the event.

 One way these events are the same is Mickey’s Once Upon a Christmastime Parade and Minnie’s Wonderful Christmastime Fireworks Show.
 These events were both part of Mickey’s Very Merry Christmas Party in 2019 and return in 2021 for Disney Very Merriest After Hours.